oracle-livelabs/pts/langchain-rag-23ai/lab1/rag1.md

 **Choose an LLM to generate your response**

-You have 3 choices in this lab.
-Choose only one, but you can go back and choose a different one to see its response.
-Just go back to the LLM cell and run it.
+You have 3 LLM choices in this lab.
+Choose only one, but you can go back later and choose a different one to see its response.
 Note: For OpenAI, you **CANNOT** run this in the LiveLabs environment.
 This sample code is for informational purposes so you can run this example in your own environment.

 * Choice 1 - OCI GenAI LLM with meta.llama-2.70b-chat